DylanMeeus/springboot_jwt_blog/_posts/2015-12-11-get-your-twitter-share-count-back-with-a-webtask.markdown

 Looking good.
 However we still have one problem to solve: cross site requests.

 ## Another problem: the same origin policy
 Our blog is hosted at [https://blog.auth0.com](https://blog.auth0.com) and OpenShareCount provides the API endpoint at `http://opensharecount.com/count.json?url=http://my.url.com`.
+There are two things we need to take into account:

+1. The `Access-Control-Allow-Origin` header.
+2. The use of the same communications protocol (HTTP or HTTPS).

 By running a simple CuRL test to the URL we see the `Access-Control-Allow-Origin` header is correctly set:

 ```
 curl -v http://opensharecount.com/count.json\?url\=http://my.url.com